Nisarg221B/Notes/ML notes/Deep Racer Notes/Deep Racer Notes.md

 #deep_racer
 #deep_racer_Section_1

-Machine Learning Vs Artificial Intelligence :
+## Machine Learning Vs Artificial Intelligence :

 AI refers to broad capabilities of machines to perform activities with human like intelligence.

+## ML and it types

 ML is a type of AI which allows computers to automatically learn and improve from experience without explicitly programmed to do so.